 I have used JLCPCB the most.
 JLCs shipping prices seem to sometimes vary a bit with different quantities.
 I have also noticed that sometimes selecting greater quantities can actually lower the pricing, so pricing seems to fluctuate slightly, but not by a substantial amount.
 I have never ordered more than 20 PCBs at one time.
 Pricing and shipping on my lot of 20 was inline with increases in quantity prices and shipping costs shown above.

-Lastly, to be fair to OSHPark, they can be very competitive and cost much less than any of the others if you are ordering small PCBs.
-I didn't compare sizes to see where they became the most competitive, but I am guessing it's somewhere around one to two square inches in size.
-If you have small PCBs they are definitely worth checking out and can be quite inexpensive.
+**** OSHPark Notes: To be fair to OSHPark, they are very competitive and cost much less than any of the others up to a certain size.
+I didn't compare sizes to see where they became most competitive, but I am guessing it's somewhere around one to two square inches in size.
+If you have small PCBs OSHPark is definitely worth checking and can be quite inexpensive.
 One example would be project #12 above (PCBs are 20.3mm x 16.2mm).
 Total for 3 would be $2.55 shipped or $10.20 shipped for 12.

 Currently (as of this post) the Asian PCB makers all offer their default pricing for PCBs up to 100mm x 100mm in size.
 That is a fairly large sized PCB and most projects here will come in under that size.
 Their prices start going up for anything larger.

 Also, some of the Asian suppliers are offering free or discounted PCB assembly for a small quantity of PCBs, one site offered this service free for 5 PCBs.
 I'm not sure if this is a one time deal or what on their assembly, but I suspect it might be a limited time offer to get you to try their assembly service?